They say…

 Originally established behind the Royal Clarence Hotel in Burnham-on-Sea in 1983 and relocated ten years later, now has a strong slate of bottle-conditioned beers marketed through Wessex Craft Brewers (see WB, November).
 Ale Mary began as a 1998 Christmas special and this year is enjoying a new lease of life with supermarket listings.

-The beer is actually the brewery’s strong ale Firebox, brewed from pale and malts, Progress and Target hops, and then pepped up with the addition of ginger, cloves, cinnamon, coriander, nutmeg and pimento pepper.
+The beer is actually the brewery’s strong ale Firebox, brewed from pale and chocolate malts, Progress and Target hops, and then pepped up with the addition of ginger, cloves, cinnamon, coriander, nutmeg and pimento pepper.
 The spices recall the cuisine of Elizabethan times, so it’s a shame that Mary Stuart has disappeared from the label, rendering the slogan “beautifully executed” rather puzzling.

 The beer emerges rich coppery amber, with a lively bead and a large, foamy and very persistent white head which, combined with a generous sediment, made it difficult to pour clear (to negligible effect).
 The head concentrates the spicy aromas: before reading the ingredients, I detected cinnamon, ginger, herby hops, and scents of freshly crushed fennel seeds and liquorice.